Clinical manifestations, differential diagnosis, and initial management of psychosis in adults

 Psychotic symptoms can increase patients’ risk for harming themselves or others or being unable to meet their basic needs.
 Most clinicians will encounter patients with psychosis and will thus benefit from knowing how to recognize psychotic symptoms and make appropriate initial evaluation and management decisions.
 Other clinicians, particularly mental health specialists, will conduct a more thorough patient assessment, consider the patient’s differential diagnosis, and determine the patient’s diagnosis to guide long-term treatment.

 This topic will characterize different types of psychotic symptoms, provide guidance for formulating a differential diagnosis, and suggest initial evaluation and management practices.
 Issues related to antipsychotic medications, the treatment of specific disorders, and psychosocial interventions are discussed separately.
-(See "Second-generation antipsychotic medications: Pharmacology, administration, and side effects" and "First-generation antipsychotic medications: Pharmacology, administration, and comparative side effects" and "Schizophrenia: Epidemiology and pathogenesis" and "Schizophrenia: Clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for schizophrenia: Long-acting injectable antipsychotic drugs" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Psychosocial interventions for co-occurring schizophrenia and substance use disorder" and "Evaluation and management of treatment-resistant schizophrenia" and "Anxiety in schizophrenia" and "Depression in schizophrenia" and "Pharmacotherapy for schizophrenia: Side effect management" and "Brief psychotic disorder" and "Psychosocial interventions for schizophrenia".)
+(See "Second-generation antipsychotic medications: Pharmacology, administration, and side effects" and "First-generation antipsychotic medications: Pharmacology, administration, and comparative side effects" and "Schizophrenia in adults: Epidemiology and pathogenesis" and "Schizophrenia in adults: Clinical manifestations, course, assessment, and diagnosis" and "Pharmacotherapy for schizophrenia: Long-acting injectable antipsychotic drugs" and "Pharmacotherapy for schizophrenia: Acute and maintenance phase treatment" and "Psychosocial interventions for co-occurring schizophrenia and substance use disorder" and "Evaluation and management of treatment-resistant schizophrenia" and "Anxiety in schizophrenia" and "Depression in schizophrenia" and "Pharmacotherapy for schizophrenia: Side effect management" and "Brief psychotic disorder" and "Psychosocial interventions for schizophrenia".)

 Psychosis can present with a wide variety of signs and symptoms , which are described below.